Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Methods

+\textbf{Incremental memory expansion.} Unlike methods that add multi-rank adapter blocks as a whole unit, \ours expands memory ``little by little.''
+For each new task, we introduce a set of $r$ new atomic rank-1 pairs (Keys $\mathbf{A}$ and Values $\mathbf{B}$), freeze all prior atoms, and let the self-activation mechanism jointly route across the union of all old and new memories.
+This seamlessly integrates new knowledge while preserving the reusability of prior tasks.
+The learning process becomes an incremental accumulation of fine-grained \emph{learning snapshots} as atomic parametric memory units.
+This avoids persistent weight updates and enables fine-grained test-time \emph{recall} and \emph{reuse} of learning snapshots in memory.
+The sparse mixture of rank-1 units enables flexible memory retrieval and reuse.
+To enhance efficiency and enable sub-linear expansion rate, \ours allows low-utility atoms to be pruned after training with minimal performance degradation (more in Appendix \ref{supp:compute}).

-\textbf{Training Objectives.} In our experiments, we only use the model’s standard training objective, without any extra regularization or load‐balancing constraints.
-In practice, we empirically observe that the conventional load-balancing loss widely employed in the Mixture-of-Experts literature \cite{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch,dai2024deepseekmoe} is not necessary, thanks to our fine-grained self-activated gating design.
-Imposing a strict load-balancing constraint might hinder the learning of the key vectors (\textit{i.e.}, matrix $\mathbf{A}$), since each rank should remain free to capture its own characteristic input distribution.
-Fig.~\ref{fig:main_rank_visual} illustrates how each rank learns distinct characteristics.
+\textbf{Training objectives.} In our experiments, we only use the model’s standard training objective, without any extra regularization or load‐balancing constraints.
+Benefiting from the fine-grained modeling with rank-1 experts, the experts tend to be specialized and the routing tends to be balanced and stable naturally.
+Even without additional regularization, the specialized expert self-activation reduces router degradation and forgetting, while we believe further regularization might be more helpful.
+In practice, we empirically observe that conventional load-balancing regularization \citep{shazeer2017outrageously,lepikhin2020gshard,fedus2022switch,dai2024deepseekmoe} for MoE may not be necessary for the experimented setup (Appendix \ref{supp:load_balance}).
+And imposing regularization on the self-activation routing improperly tends to hinder the learning of the key vectors, since the key vectors for routing are also crucial for information representation.